'The Last Jedi's New Hope: Meet 'Star Wars' Breakout Kelly Marie Tran

 Kelly Marie Tran grew up dreaming of Hogwarts, not Dagobah.
 In fact, when she got the script for Star Wars: The Last Jedi back in 2015, she had never seen a Star Wars movie - not even The Force Awakens, which hadn't yet come out.
 She still landed the most prominent new role in the latest entry to the galaxy-far-far-away franchise, playing maintenance-worked-turned-Resistance-hero Rose Tico.
 Along the way, she caught up on the saga.
 "I like A New Hope the best," she says, referring to the original 1977 movie.
 A San Diego native whose parents immigrated from Vietnam, Tran saw herself mainly as a comedy performer before landing the Last Jedi part (you can spot her in a bunch of College Humor videos).
 Now, she's trying to convince herself that no one will recognize her on the street, even after the movie's December 15th release.
 "I feel totally Hannah Montana," she says, in an interview conducted in late October for Rolling Stone's The Last Jedi cover story.
-"Like I have that life and I also have a normal life.
+"Like I have that life and I also have a normal life."

 What's it like for you as the release of this movie looms?